Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Period

-Planned Discount
+Planned discount

-Price is the current product retail price as set on your sales platform.
-Regular price is the product retail price before discount, sometimes called the 'compare to' price.
-Price and regular price are set in your sales platform and cannot be edited in Inventory Planner.
+Price is the current product's retail price as set on your sales platform.
+Regular price is the product's retail price before discounts, sometimes called the "compare to" price.

-Planned Margin
+Planned margin

-Planned Margin = (historical price - historical cost price) / historical price
+Planned margin = (Historical price - historical cost price) / historical price

-Cost price is the variant price in the supplier catalog.
+Cost price is the variant's price in the supplier catalog.
 This is the price you pay to a vendor per item as noted on your purchase order.
 For this metric we look at the cost price that was set as of the period selected in the report.

 If your connected platform has a cost field, we recommend updating cost prices there to keep all information in sync (updating costs in Inventory Planner will not push that information to your platform).
 If your platform does not have a cost field, then you can add costs directly to Inventory Planner.

-Planned Markup
+Planned markup

-Planned markup = 100 * (historical retail price - historical cost price) / historical cost price
+Planned markup = 100 × (Historical retail price - historical cost price) / historical cost price

-Planned Sales
+Planned sales

-The number of units that Inventory Planner estimates will be needed during the specified days of stock.
-A planning period forecast of "49/30 days" shows that 49 units will be needed during 30 days of stock.
+The planning period forecast displays the number of units that Inventory Planner estimates will be needed during the specified days of stock.
+For example, a planning period forecast of "49/30 days" shows that 49 units will be needed during 30 days of stock.
 The forecast is calculated based on sales velocity.
-Read more about how different forecasts are calculated in Inventory Planner.

-Platform Fee
+Platform fee

 Platform fees are currently available only for Amazon.

-Platform variant fee is the fee per unit charged by the connected platform (currently only supported for Amazon connections).
+The platform variant fee is the fee per unit charged by the connected platform (currently only supported for Amazon connections).

 Product ID